Drainage Equipment and Technology Used In Professional Surveying Of Drainage Systems

 Lighting the scene within the pipe is vital and cameras often carry their own lamps.

 Cameras can be introduced to a pipe and moved to the desired inspection site by a system of pushrods that will move the camera along the pipe.
 Cameras can be of the self-righting variety to compensate for the rods causing rotation.
 These pushrods are flexible and so can bend easily to tackle corners or bends in the pipes.

 The progress of the camera through the pipe is recorded by the monitoring equipment that measures the distance the camera has travelled.

 Another method of delivering the camera into the pipe for drain inspection is for it to be mounted on a remote controlled crawler.
 These can be used in pipes with a diameter of 150 to 2000 mm.
 Crawlers are typically powered by small electric motors up to 80v and a variety of accessories are available to assist in accessing various types of pipes.

 Crawlers allow for a camera to be fitted to the front or mounted on top via an extending assembly.

-In addition to cameras, sonar units can be used in the same way to allow liquid-filled pipes to be acoustically profiled.
+In addition to cameras, another piece of drain inspection equipment is a sonar unit.
+These can be used in the same way to allow liquid-filled pipes to be acoustically profiled.
 The actual scanning unit has a pressure balanced transducer at one end and pitch and roll sensors to identify the orientation of the unit.
-The scanner is connected to a laptop computer via an umbilical cord and appropriate software of course needs to be loaded for the computer to analyse the data.
+The scanner is connected to a laptop computer via an umbilical cord and the appropriate software assists the process.
 This method is useful in that it allows surveying of pipes without the need to drain them.

 Express Drainage Surveys